OHNLP/MedTator/README.md

 - Added tag details for corpus summary in statistics
 - Added filter options for token statistics
 - Added filtered count in token summaryies
+- Added a remote corpus sample
+- Updated all sample datasets
 - Updated the visual design for corpus summary in statistics
 - Updated the color encoding for annotated tags in statistics
 - Updated scripts for experimental tasks